ember-fastboot/fastboot-website/public/docs/architecture.md

 import Ember from 'ember';

 export default Ember.Route.extend({
-  // The headData service is the model of the template,
+  // This service is the `model` in the head.hbs template,
   // so any properties you set on it are accessible via
-  // `model.whatever` in the head.hbs template.
+  // `model.whatever`.
   headData: Ember.inject.service(),

   afterModel(model) {